 Moreover, the process requires hot water to clean the reactors, wash the centrifuges and minimise any loss of fluorides in the process.
 Energy consumption is another critical issue: the whole industrial process requires a fair amount of power, mainly for drying aluminium fluoride and heating water.

 Alufluor already recycles part of its heat, but the demand continues to be high.
-As a result, the company relies on a biogas-driven steam generator, representing one of its highest energy costs.
+Hence, the company relies on a biogas-driven steam generator, representing one of its highest energy costs.
 As a result, it was one of 19 companies that took part in the iWAYS project, a research initiative funded by the European Commission.

 In iWAYS, universities and companies collaborate to develop techniques for reducing emissions and recycling materials, heat and water.
 Some of these technologies will allow Alufluor to save and reuse approximately one third of the water it usually produces as waste and reduce its biogas consumption by one-fifth.